MantissaMr/nrel_charging/README.md

 2. Illustrate any potential disparity between pre & post-COVID and Free & Paid charging habits.

 ## Assumptions
-- In the prefix “LVX” for each charging station, X indicates the floor level the charging station is positioned, with those starting with 0 and 1 denoting G*round Floor*.
+- In the prefix “LVX” for each charging station, X indicates the floor level the charging station is positioned, while those starting with 0 and 1 denotes *Ground Floor*.
 - COVID-19 Lockdown began March, 2020.

 ## Questions